 Ensure each meal includes a good source of carbohydrate, fat and protein

 Why – carbohydrates including fruit and vegetables trigger insulin production.
 Eating protein and fat with carbohydrates can reduce this, avoiding insulin spikes, cravings and fat storage.
-Check out these simple meal ideas that have a good balance of carbohydrates, protein and fat to help you lose weight.

 Control portion sizes